July 31 - August 9, 2019

 Included in Registration

-10 days of sailing the beautiful waters of Desolation Sound and the Sunshine Coast starting from Nanaimo and finishing in West Vancouver.
+10 days of sailing the beautiful waters of Desolation Sound and the Sunshine Coast starting and ending in West Vancouver.

-9 nights accommodation with food and drink from dinner the first day to lunch the last day, with the exception of one dinner that we will enjoy at a restaurant on shore.
-You are responsible for your own costs on shore, which can include the option of renting kayaks for part of the trip.
-Please let us know if you're interested in this option so we can reserve kayaks for you ahead of time!
+9 nights accommodation with food and drink from lunch the first day to lunch the last day, with the exception of one dinner that we will enjoy at a restaurant on shore.
+You are responsible for your own costs on shore.

 Check this section of our FAQs for what else is included and not included.